Gladiators (2024 British TV series): Glasgow OVO Hydro: 20–21 December

+2026

+Due to the sold-out Live tour on the end of 2025, a second round is expected to take its place from October to December 2026, adding in new locations from Aberdeen and Newcastle.

 Gladiators Experience

-Based upon the success of both Gladiators and the Gladiators Live Tour, The NEC, Birmingham helds an exclusive event in summer 2026, where the fans of the show get, for the first time ever, test their skills across Hang Tough, Duel, The Wall and the legendary Eliminator, as well as access some all-exclusive features like "The Vault" and the Gladiators' Training Facility.
+Based upon the success of both Gladiators and the Gladiators Live Tour, the National Exhibition Centre in Birmingham will host an exclusive event in summer 2026, where the fans of the show get, for the first time ever, the opportunity to test their skills across Hang Tough, Duel, The Wall, Unleash and the legendary Eliminator, as well as access to some all-exclusive features like "The Vault" and the Gladiators' Training Facility.

+With an exclusive package, the fans attending can also meet and greet with some of the show's gladiators themselves, in separate dates.
+Diamond, Giant, Fury and Nitro are amongst some of them appearing from the start.